 If I cancel hosting services, will I receive a refund automatically?

 DreamHost offers a full refund on Shared hosting fees if your plan is canceled within the first 97 days of opening the account.
-The refund is processed back to the original credit card that was used towards those fees, and is issued back to your card automatically only after you cancel your shared hosting plan within your panel.
+The refund is processed back to the original credit card that was used towards those fees, and is issued back to your card automatically only after you close your shared hosting plan within your panel.

 DreamHost does not offer refunds for DreamPress, Dedicated server, or VPS (private server) hosting fees.
 The 97-day money back guarantee only applies to shared hosting plans.
 View the 'Terms of Service' for further details.